exeeny/user_management/README.md

 - Error handling for restricted actions and invalid inputs.
 - Error + success messages.

+(I also plan to add statistics and other features to the dashboard. rn they are in progress)

 ## Tech Stack:
 Frontend: React(TypeScript), Tailwind.
 Backend: Laravel framework + Inertia.js.